 Do I have to go to court?

-What is Interjurisdictional Support Services (IJSS) and how can they help me?
+How can Interjurisdictional Support Services (IJSS) help me?

 What forms do I need?

-*Quebec and some non-Canadian jurisdictions have special forms or processes, so it is recommended that you contact IJSS to obtain up-to-date information before you begin.
+*Quebec and some countries have special forms or processes, so it is recommended that you contact IJSS to obtain up-to-date information before you begin.

-A provisional order is an order made in one reciprocating jurisdiction that has no effect until confirmed by a court in another reciprocating jurisdiction.
-Your application does not require a provisional order unless the other jurisdiction where the respondent lives requires one.
-After receiving your application, IJSS will confirm whether your application needs a provisional order.
-In these cases, IJSS will ask a court in BC to make a provisional order based on your application and you will receive notice to attend a court hearing.
-Once a provisional order has been made, IJSS will forward your application, including the provisional order, to the other jurisdiction.
+Under the provincial ISO law, a provisional order is an order made in one reciprocating jurisdiction that has no effect until confirmed by a court in another reciprocating jurisdiction.
+Some places, including Quebec, the United Kingdom and New Zealand, require a provisional order to obtain or a change support order.
+Upon receiving your application, Interjurisdictional Support Services (IJSS) will contact you to assist with the process to obtain a provisional order if the jurisdiction your application is being sent to requires one.
+Once a provisional order has been made in BC court, IJSS will forward your application, including the provisional order, to the other jurisdiction.

-Can I use ISO to deal with parenting arrangements for my child(ren)?
+Can I deal with parenting arrangements for my child(ren) using this process?

-No. ISO deals with child and spousal support only and not guardianship, parenting arrangements, contact, custody or access.
+No. This process only deals with child and spousal support, not guardianship, parenting arrangements, contact, custody or access.

 What does it mean to swear or affirm my application?

-Your ISO forms application package is being submitted to the court as evidence and requires an oath or affirmation from you that the information you have provided is true.
-After you have finished putting together your application, you must take it to a Commissioner of Oaths, lawyer or Notary Public who will witness your signature on the document, and also sign and stamp the document.
+Your forms application package is being submitted to the court as evidence and requires an oath or affirmation from you that the information you have provided is true.
+After you have finished putting together your application, you must take it to a Commissioner of Oaths, lawyer or Notary Public who will witness your signature on the document, and sign and stamp the document.
 Some reciprocating jurisdictions may have specific rules about how a document is sworn or affirmed; to be safe, getting your application notarized is recommended.
-You can contact IJSS for further information and assistance.
+You can contact Interjurisdictional Support Services for further information and assistance.

 Do I need a lawyer?

 This is up to you.
-If you make or respond to an ISO application, you may wish to talk to a lawyer for help about your situation.
-IJSS does not provide legal advice.
+If you make or respond to an interjurisdictional application, you may wish to talk to a lawyer for help about your situation.
+Interjurisdictional Support Services does not provide legal advice.

-If I start an ISO application in BC, how long will the process take?
+If I start an interjurisdictional application in BC, how long will the process take?

-Is there a fee for filing an ISO application in BC?
+Is there a fee for filing an interjurisdictional application in BC?

-There is no fee for IJSS to receive and process your application.
+There is no fee for Interjurisdictional Support Services to receive and process your application.
 However, if you hire a lawyer to assist you, you will have to pay the lawyer’s fees.
 You may also have to pay a small fee for having your documents notarized.

-What can I do if the other person lives in a country that is not a reciprocating jurisdiction?
+Can I use this process if the other person lives in a country that is not a reciprocating jurisdiction?

 What happens after an order is made from my application?

-If the court in the other jurisdiction makes an order, IJSS will receive copies of the order and will forward a copy to you.
-It is important that you update IJSS if your contact information changes.
+If the court in the other jurisdiction makes an order, Interjurisdictional Support Services (IJSS) will receive copies of the order and will forward a copy to you.
+Make sure you update IJSS if your contact information changes.
 If you wish to have your support order enforced by the Family Maintenance Enforcement Program (FMEP), you can find information about how to enrol at www.fmep.ag.gov.bc.ca.
 If you are already enrolled with FMEP, you should notify them about your new order.